Updated: July 31, 2020

 US immigration law renders ineligible for a visa and inadmissible to the US any alien who has been convicted of, or who admits having committed, or who admits committing acts which constitute the essential elements of, a crime involving moral turpitude (CIMT), with few exceptions.
-The issue of moral turpitude also arises when persons seek to enter the US on the Visa Waiver Program, for on both the green I-94W form and the ESTA online registration questionnaire applicants are asked whether they have ever been ‘arrested or convicted for an offense or crime involving moral turpitude.’
+The issue of moral turpitude also arises when persons seek to enter the US on the Visa Waiver Program at a land border crossing, for the green I-94W form asks visitors whether they have ever been arrested or convicted for an offense or crime involving moral turpitude.
+The recently revised ESTA online registration questionnaire now phrases the question differently: ‘Have you ever been arrested or convicted for a crime that resulted in serious damage to property,or serious harm to another person or government authority?’
+The online notes state ‘This question refers to crimes involving moral turpitude.’
 For information on ineligibilities, waivers of ineligibilities and exceptions, see our article Washington, we have a problem!
 Ineligibilities and waivers.

 The term ‘moral turpitude’ first appeared in US immigration law in 1891, which directed the exclusion from the United States of ‘persons who have been convicted of a felony or other infamous crime or misdemeanor involving moral turpitude.’
 See the US Supreme Court decision of Jordan v.
 DeGeorge, 341 U.S. 223 (1951).
 It has never been defined by statute, but in the common-law tradition has been given meaning by courts that have construed it over the years.
 One widely-accepted definition is as follows: